zepto-lang/zepto/README.md

 ## Installation

-You will need cabal for using pico.
+You will need cabal for using zepto.
 A plain old Makefile is included, too.
 Run `make test` to check your installation.

 After cloning via git, building via cabal is done via invoking `cabal install`.